optimus-456/wireframing/README.md

 # Provides A Clear Layout and Structure:

 Wireframes provide a clear and simple representation of the layout, allowing designers to plan the content placement and prioritize elements effectively.

+Key Elements in Wireframing

+#Layout structure:

+Defines the arrangement of elements on the page.

+#Navigation:
+Shows how users will move through the site or application.

+#Content Placement:
+Indicates where text, images, and other content will be positioned.

+#Functionality:
+Outlines key functionalities and interactions.